 Short | Nonfiction | U.S.A

+With radical shifts in Latin American modes of government and increased tensions at the U.S. Southern border, the Latine immigrant population is at a pivotal moment in history.
 Facing what could become the worst border crisis in the country’s history, No se ve desde acá aims to document the contrast held by communities arriving in the U.S. under starkly different circumstances.
-Much like the people it is about, the film is suspended in that stasis between arriving and finding belonging, moving associatively through observational vignettes in contemporary Miami, juxtaposed with a collection of video archives that range as far back as the 1930’s, revealing an obsession with American individualism and alluding to an immigrant population that is next in line for a mass mobilization.
+Much like the people it is about, the film is suspended in that stasis between arriving and finding belonging, moving associatively through observational vignettes in contemporary Miami, juxtaposed with a collection of video and sound archives that range as far back as the 1930’s, revealing an obsession with American individualism and alluding to an immigrant population that is next in line for a mass mobilization.

 *2023 Carole Fielding Student Grant Awardee